Internet2/comanage-registry-docker/comanage-registry-postgres/README.md

 `COMANAGE_REGISTRY_POSTGRES_USER_PASSWORD`

 * Description: password for database user
-* Required: no
+* Required: yes
-* Default: none
+* Default: `password`
 * Example: `5Aw9SzS4xqYi7daHw57c`
-* Note: If you do not set a password for the COmanage Registry user then any client with access to the container may connect to the database.

 ## Authentication

-If you do not set a password for the superuser or the COmanage Registry user then any client with access to the container may connect to the database.
+Authentication is not required to connect from within the container, but any client connecting from another host/container must provide a password.

 ## Ports